1upvc/landj-starter-gatsby-cms/src/pages/index.md

   blurbs:
     - image: /img/INDIAicon.png
       text: >
         There is a lot of interesting all natural vegetarian and vegan food snacks globally to discover that bring joy and relief to every day.
-Our family is from is from India, and we want to bring great tasting snacks to local communities in the USA.
+Our family is from India, and we aim to bring great tasting snacks to local communities in the USA.
     - image: /img/mother-son.png
       text: >
         Through the love between mother and son, each all natural snack is inspired by our family recipes and the geographical region they originated from.
 They have been brought to life for joyful consumption and proudly Made in the USA.